The Perfect 4 Days in Venice Itinerary

 You can also view the crypt, frescos, and antiquities housed in the church by paying a small fee.

-🏨 Accommodations in close proximity to the Chiesa di San Zaccaria
+🏨 Accommodations close to the Chiesa di San Zaccaria

-☂️ Visit the Chiesa di San Zaccaria with a tour
+☂️ Visit the Chiesa di San Zaccaria on a tour

 Arsenale di Venezia